bioinformatics-lab/dandrea_legionella_nf/README.md

 ![dag file](./resources/dag.png)

-This is the complete workflow of this pipeline.
+This is the BASE workflow of this pipeline.

 ## Quick start